Last Updated on 2 weeks ago by Christopher Jan Benitez

 |---|---|

+Pro supports 1 to 149 seats.
 Monthly pricing is brutal.
-If you know you’ll stick with Grammarly, go annual.
-You save $216 over the year.
-That’s not nothing.
+If you know you will stick with Grammarly, go annual.
+On the individual plan, that saves you $216 over the year.
+Not nothing.

 Grammarly Enterprise